freeCodeCamp/freeCodeCamp/guide/english/linux/lamp-stack/index.md

 ### PHP

 The server programming language or middleware layer of the LAMP stack is usually PHP, though it has frequently been substituted with (or used alongside) Python, Perl, or other languages.
+"Hypertext Preprocessor is a server-side scripting language designed for Web development, but also used as a general-purpose programming language." - As defined by Google